 The Wine Tasting

-During the wine tasting you can try our 6 types of wine:
+During the wine tasting you can try 4 of our wines:

 - Barolo DOCG